-Some exceptions do apply.
-As of 2011, if all members of the household are full-time students, the applicants may still qualify for residency if:
+Some exceptions may apply.
+If all members of the household are full-time students, the applicants may still qualify for residency if:

-- At least one household member receives welfare assistance under Title IV of the Social Security Act (AFDC/TANF); or
+- At least one student receives welfare assistance under Title IV of the Social Security Act (AFDC, TANF, etc.); or

-- At least one household member is enrolled in and receiving assistance under the Workforce Investment Act (WIA – formerly the Job Training Partnership Act) or other similar programs operating under Federal, State or local laws; or
+- At least one student is enrolled in and receiving assistance under the Job Training Partnership Act, the Workforce Investment Act, or other similar programs operating under Federal, State or local laws; or